-b.
-If a faculty member is older than age fifty-five (55) when the faculty member completes the fifteen (15) years of service requirement, the faculty member shall receive the full benefit of one year's base salary if the faculty member separates from employment pursuant to the procedures set forth in paragraph a, above, by the end of the first full academic year following completion of the fifteen (15) years of service.
+c.
+If a faculty member is older than age 55 when the faculty member completes the 15 years of service requirement, the faculty member shall receive the full benefit of one year's base salary if the faculty member separates from employment pursuant to the procedures set forth in paragraph a, above, by the end of the first full academic year following completion of the 15 years of service.
 Any faculty member eligible under this paragraph who does not elect early retirement as provided in this paragraph but chooses to retire/resign later will be compensated under the schedule set forth in paragraph a.

 - Subd.
 4. Institutional Designation.
 After meeting and conferring with the Association, the President may designate departments or programs in which faculty members choosing the incentive shall receive compensation equal to their full base salary.
 The President's designation will be based on reasons that are in the best interest of the university.
 Payments will be made in a manner consistent with Subd.
-3. - Subd.
+3. Faculty on the Annuitant Employment Program or the Phased Retirement Program described in Article 15 are not eligible for the benefit enhancement provided in this subdivision. - Subd.
 5. Benefits Contribution.
-A faculty member qualifying for an early separation incentive payment(s) as provided in this section shall have an amount equivalent to the Employer contribution for one year's health insurance premiums deposited in the faculty member's health care savings plan at the time of separation.
-In the event of death, such benefits shall be made to the beneficiary designated by the faculty member under a State retirement program, or lacking any such beneficiary, to the faculty member's estate. - Subd.
+A faculty member qualifying for an early separation incentive payment(s) as provided in this section shall have an amount equivalent to the Employer share of the health insurance premium contribution for one year, calculated at the rates in effect at the time of separation, deposited in the faculty member's health care savings plan at the time of separation.
+In the event of faculty member's death prior to the contribution to the health care savings plan, such benefits shall be distributed as provided by law. - Subd.
 6. Persons choosing early separation shall have eligibility for early retirement payments determined in accordance with appropriate statutes and regulations.